unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 Smart contracts are a critical component of protocols, platforms and applications built using blockchain or similar distributed ledger technologies.

 Simply put, smart contracts are computer programs stored on a blockchain.
-They can automatically execute a transaction when predetermined conditions are met.
+They can automatically execute transactions when predetermined conditions are met.
 For example, a transaction could be triggered by:

 - a specific event (“if X happens, then do action Y”)
 - a specific date or at the expiration of a period of time (“at X date, do action Y”)